SuvroBiswas93/Emergency-hotline-website/README.md

 - Attach **one event listener to a parent** instead of many children.
 - Works because of **event bubbling**.
-- Useful for dynamic elements and improves performance.
+- Useful for dynamic elements and improves the performance of website.

 ---